Starting January 1st, I gave it my all.

 Do something you love: there are more areas to fill up inside of us besides our belly.
 Fill up your heart with things you love to do, and fill up your mind with new learning experiences.
 Soon you’ll discover that the desire for overeating is reduced or eliminated entirely.

-As soon as the weather begins warming up in the Spring, your body will easily begin shedding the winter pounds (as long as you haven’t stored extra fat over the winter by dieting).
+As soon as the weather begins warming up in the Spring, your body will easily begin shedding the winter pounds (as long as you haven’t stored that extra fat over the winter by dieting).

 When the time comes in March, you can start a Spring Cleanse to help support your body’s natural cleansing and weight loss process.